MicrosoftDocs/win32/desktop-src/com/guid-creation-and-optimizations.md

 ---
 title: GUID Creation and Optimizations
-description: GUID Creation and Optimizations ms.assetid: '698322f2-db89-4553-90c6-4278e96716dc'
+description: GUID Creation and Optimizations ms.assetid: 698322f2-db89-4553-90c6-4278e96716dc ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GUID Creation and Optimizations

 Because a CLSID, like an interface identifier (IID), is a GUID, no other class, no matter who writes it, has a duplicate CLSID.
-Server implementers generally obtain CLSIDs through the [**CoCreateGuid**](cocreateguid.md) function.
+Server implementers generally obtain CLSIDs through the [**CoCreateGuid**](/windows/win32/combaseapi/nf-combaseapi-cocreateguid?branch=master) function.
 This function is guaranteed to produce unique CLSIDs, so server implementers across the world can independently develop and deploy their software without fear of accidental collision with software written by others.

 Using unique CLSIDs avoids the possibility of name collisions among classes because CLSIDs are in no way connected to the names used in the underlying implementation.
 For example, two different vendors can write classes called "StackClass," but each would have a unique CLSID and therefore could not be confused.